eformat/openshift-observability/README.md

 oc annotate svc camel-springboot-rest-ose --overwrite prometheus.io/path='/prometheus' prometheus.io/port='9779' prometheus.io/scrape='true'
 ```

-If the `jolokia/hawt.io` console is not available for the fuse application, check the deployment config has these ports enabled:
+If the `jolokia/hawt.io` console is not available for the fuse application, check the deployment config has these ports enabled (edit and replace them)

 ```
           ports: